dinesh829269/ptm/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of verged and verge-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of bitphantomd and bitphantom-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the verge utilities, currently only verge-tx.
+- [util](/test/util) which tests the bitphantom utilities, currently only bitphantom-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the travis continuous build process whenever a pull